codeseveneleven/typo3-solrtools/README.md

 This will create index-tasks for the tables tx_news and sys_file_metadata in the sites with the identifiers customer1 and customer3

 <pre>./vendor/bin/typo3 solr:tools:createindex -w tx_news -w sys_file_metadata customer1 customer3</pre>

+The following will create index tasks for all tables in all sites

+<pre>./vendor/bin/typo3 solr:tools:createindex -w all all</pre>

 ## solr:tools:filemeta